 As an experienced, enthusiastic graphic designer, I believe my skillsets and work experience combine to make me an excellent candidate for this position:

-- Exceptional graphic design skills: Proficient in Photoshop, Illustrator, InDesign, Acrobat, HTML/CSS, plus 3D design software such as Maya and Blender.
+- Exceptional graphic design skills: proficient in Photoshop, Illustrator, InDesign, Acrobat, HTML/CSS, plus 3D design software such as Maya and Blender.

 In the final paragraph, be courteous and thank the hiring manager, as well as request an interview:

-I would greatly appreciate an opportunity to meet you in person and discuss my application.
+I would greatly appreciate the opportunity to meet you in person and discuss my application.
 Feel free to contact me at [CONTACT INFORMATION] at your earliest convenience.
 Thank you for your time.
 I look forward to meeting you.

 Conclusion